jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 Using the virtual machines you installed in the previous chapter, you will now install additional software, themes, desktop environments, and window managers.
 You will combine screenshots of this newly installed software into a single document for submission.

-**Deliverable:** Take screenshots of all succesful install of software.
-Create a folder called Chapter-04 in your itmo-556 folder in your private Github repo.
+**Deliverable:** Take screenshots of all successful install of software.
+Create a folder called Chapter-04 in your itmo-556 folder in your private GitHub repo.
 Create a file called ```Readme.md``` and create an H2 header for each item and place a screenshot of the result below it.

 #### Package based install